exasol/ai-lab/doc/user_guide/docker/docker_usage.md

 |                  | Client Binaries | (1)          | (1)    |

 * (1) Requires a remote Docker daemon
-* (2) Requires a remote Docker daemon or to mount `/var/run/docker.sock` into XAI’s Docker container.
+* (2) Requires a remote Docker daemon or to mount `/var/run/docker.sock` into AI-Lab’s Docker container.

-Please note that mounting the socket of a docker daemon running on your client machine into XAI's Docker container creates security risks.
+Please note that mounting the socket of a docker daemon running on your client machine into AI-Lab's Docker container creates security risks.
 In particular code running inside the AI-Lab could create privileged container and mount the filesystem of your host machine and gain root access to it.

 So please check if this usage scenario is accepted by your organization.
-If not then either use a remote Docker daemon or do not enable XAI to access the Docker daemon on your client machine.
+If not then either use a remote Docker daemon or do not enable AI-Lab to access the Docker daemon on your client machine.

 ### Recommendations and remote vs. local Docker daemon